Internal communication

 A framework for values-based communication that works when strategy doesn’t

-Practical tools for building community through your communications practice
+Practical tips for building community through your communications practice

 Language for honest, trustworthy communication during ambiguity — including what to say when you genuinely don't know